 Anti-LGBT Pastor Scott Lively to Run for Massachusetts Governor, Doubts His Own Chances

-October 3, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+October 3, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 American “pastor” Scott Lively, who is best known for his work promoting a hateful anti-LGBT agenda both domestically and abroad, has now set his sights on the Massachusetts’ governor’s mansion.